 - You are allergic to any ingredients in the medications listed above.

-- Prescription is valid in any Irish pharmacy
+- Valid in any Irish pharmacy to buy your medication

 The accuracy of the information you provide is very important for the safe prescribing of the most suitable type of medication.